 Arizona: Mission San Xavier del Bac

 If you like a little history with your free tourism, visit Mission San Xavier del Bac, an authentic church completed in 1797.
-The Tucson landmark is still religiously active in 2017, but architecture-wise you’ll feel like you’ve stepped into the 1800s.
-You can spend a little souvenir money in the museum or stroll along with a free docent tour every weekday and Saturday morning.
+The Tucson landmark is still religiously active in 2019, but architecture-wise you’ll feel like you’ve stepped into the 1800s.
+You can spend a little souvenir money at the museum or stroll along with a free docent tour every weekday and Saturday morning.